franceshg/frances-h-gray/README.md

 🚀 Telegraph Notification Service

-Most recently, I built [Telegraph](https://telegraph-notify.github.io/), a self-hosted, serverless Notification as a Service designed to simplify the complexities of implementing and managing real-time notifications for web applications.
+Most recently, I built [Telegraph](https://telegraph-notify.github.io/), a drop-in self-hosted Notification as a Service designed to simplify the complexities of implementing and managing real-time notifications for web applications.

 ### Programming Stack